-As LVGL is also MIT licensed other MIT licensed code can be integrated without issues.
-The MIT license requests a copyright notice be added to the derived work.
-So you need to copy the original work's license file or it's text to the code you want to add.
+As LVGL is MIT licensed, other MIT licensed code can be integrated without issues.
+The MIT license requires a copyright notice be added to the derived work.
+Any derivative work based on MIT licensed code must copy the original work's license file or text.

 Use GPL licensed code¶

-As GPL license is not compatible with MIT license so LVGL can not accept GPL licensed code.
+The GPL license is not compatible with the MIT license.
+Therefore, LVGL can not accept GPL licensed code.

 Even if you're just getting started with LVGL there are plenty of ways to get your feet wet.
-Most of these options don't even require knowing a single line of code of LVGL.
+Most of these options don't even require knowing a single line of LVGL code.